 How Much Will Eco-Friendly Whale Shark Watching Cost?

 Before you could swim with the sharks, all tourists must undergo briefing before given trip tickets to engage in whale shark interaction.
-Then you’ll need spotters and tour guides and KASAKA will provide that.
+Then you’ll need spotters and tour guides from KASAKA.

 Charges are collected from persons engaging in Eco-Friendly Whale Shark Watching and Interaction.
 Interactions can be done from morning until early afternoon.

 Boat Rental (Good for 3 people): Php700.00 boat tour within the Municipal Water of Pintuyan Proper.

 Php800.00 boat tour within the Municipal Water of San Ricardo.